Co-Directors: Neva R. Goodwin, William R. Moomaw

 Neva Goodwin, Co-Director

 Neva Goodwin is active in a variety of attempts to systematize and institutionalize an economic theory – “contextual economics” – that will have more relevance to contemporary real-world concerns than does the dominant economic paradigm.
-She has edited more than a dozen books, and is the lead author of three introductory textbooks: Microeconomics in Context, Macroeconomics in Context, and Principles of Economics in Context.
-A Transitional Economies Edition was translated into Russian and Vietnamese, and a European edition of the macro text is being prepared.
+She has edited more than a dozen books, and is the lead author of four introductory textbooks: Microeconomics in Context, Macroeconomics in Context, Principles of Economics in Context and Essentials of Economics in Context.
+A Transitional Economies Edition was translated into Russian and Vietnamese, and a European edition of the macro text has been published.

 Dr. Goodwin seeks ways to translate an understanding of the economy in its full social and ecological contexts into action and policy.
 She also seeks a deeper theoretic understanding from exposure to on-the-ground experiments in alternative socio-economic institutional design, and is involved with efforts to motivate business to recognize social and ecological health as significant, long-term corporate goals.